 The importer has already claimed the VAT paid on the bill of entry as input tax so he can not claim drawback on VAT paid on this entry.

-Calculate the drawback to be claimed on an export of 80 x Ford Ranger covers, 65 standard double cab covers and 75 standard doule cab covers.
+Calculate the drawback to be claimed on an export of 80 x Ford Ranger covers, 65 standard single 1\ cab covers and 75 standard double cab covers.

 (10 marks)